mootools/mootools-runner/README.md

 	./server '{"version": 1.3, "path": "../core/", "specs": [1.2, "1.3base", "1.3client"]}'

 Example for NodeJS
-	./runner '{"specs": ["1.3base"], "path": "../core/"}'
+	./runner.js '{"sets": ["1.3base"], "source": "../core/"}'

 Options
-	"path" - Only needs to be specified if the core-specs repository is being used outside of the MooTools Core repository "specs" - The specs to run, see Sets.js
-	"version" - The version of MooTools to be used for running the specs
+	"sets" - The specs to run, see Configuration.js "source" - The source files package, see Configuration.js "preset" - You can simply use a preset with predefined sets and source, see Configuration.js